sheaf/acts/readme.md

 This captures the fact that, if `a` has a left action by `s`, and `b` a left action by `t`, then `a -> b` has a *right* action by `s` and a left action by `t`.

-Finally, this library defines its own `Group` class instead of re-using the one from [groups](https://hackage.haskell.org/package/groups), in order to provide extra instances and functionality for generic deriving.
-I am hoping to contribute these features to that package to help remove library duplication.

 <br>